Imperial College London Doctoral Academic Communication Requirement

-How much work will I have to do outside of class?
+How much work will I have to do outside the live sessions?

 For doctoral academic writing courses, your tutor will give you about 45 minutes' remote work to prepare for each live session and then 45 minutes' follow-up work after the live session.

-What do I have to do to pass the course/move on to the next course?
+What do I have to do to move onto the next course?

-The courses are not ‘pass or fail’ courses, but students who attend fewer than 5 out of 8 classes and/or who do not submit all the course assignments may be advised to retake the course before continuing.
+The courses are not ‘pass or fail’ courses, but students who attend fewer than 5 out of 8 live sessions and/or who do not submit all the course assignments may be advised to retake the course before continuing.

-How do I register for a one-to-one writing consultation?
+How do I register for a one-to-one consultation or drop-in?

 Can you help me with my ESA report/thesis/research article?

-You can book a consultation with a tutor to discuss an external document (e.g. a research article or conference abstract), but not internal documents that are part of your degree.
-Please note that this is not a proofreading service, but an opportunity to help you identify and understand language areas for improvement.
-You can register online for a one-to-one consultation.
+You can book a consultation with a tutor to discuss an external document (e.g. a research article or conference abstract), or a drop-in to get advice on your communication based on internal documents (e.g. an ESA report or a thesis).
+Please note that neither of these is not a proofreading service, but an opportunity to help you identify and understand language areas for improvement.
+You can register online for a one-to-one consultation or drop-in.

 Can you help me with a presentation?

 Our Effective Presentation Skills course will help you with this.
-You can also book a consultation with us to look at your presentation slides and to give you feedback on your presentation skills, delivery and pronunciation.
-You can register online for a one-to-one consultation.
+You can also book a consultation (for an external presentation) or a drop-in (for a presentation that is part of your course) to look at your presentation slides and to give you feedback on your presentation skills, delivery and pronunciation.
+You can register online for a one-to-one consultation. or drop-in

 Do you offer a proofreading service?

 The CfAE does not offer a proofreading service.
-However, the aim of the one-to-one consultations is to help you identify and understand language areas for improvement.
-You can register online for a one-to-one consultation.
+However, the aim of the one-to-one consultations and drop-ins is to help you identify and understand language areas for improvement.
+You can register online for a one-to-one consultation or drop-in.